 Living with God is not just a matter of worship and personal devotion.
 Christians are called to personal righteousness, but we are also called to be prophets and sentinels who are responsible to warn others to act rightly, whether in the marketplace, at home, in church or in society.

 Editor's Note: This article has been edited from a much longer article about Ezekiel from our friends at the Theology of Work project.
-The High Calling and Foundations for Laity Renewal have been working with this project for several years now.
+The High Calling and The H. E. Butt Family Foundation have been working with this project for several years now.
 Will Messenger has done a fantastic job organizing the scholars to develop a systematic and thorough review of the Bible's approach to work.